thisdata/thisdata-php/README.md

 $thisData = ThisData::create($apiKey);
 ```

-> :warning: Don't commit your API key is to source control!
+> :warning: Don't commit your API key to source control!
 Use an environment
   variable, or perhaps you have a configuration solution that allows you to
   store secrets in local configuration without being shared.